 Coming in 2025:

 “Susquehanna Greenway Partnership photo contest winners”

 Show runs Monday, October 20th, through Friday, November 21st

 We'll have information to share about 2025's open call shows soon.

 Please submit this form with your work.

 You as artist/lender bear sole responsibility for insuring your own work.
-Neither the Exchange, the gallery coordinators, nor the exhibition committee will be held liable for loss or damage to the artwork on loan.
-When you drop off your work, you must sign a gallery loan agreement.
+Neither the Exchange nor its volunteers nor employees may be held liable for any loss or damage to the artwork on loan.
+Neither an exhibitor nor any representative(s) thereof shall be a party to any legal action against The Exchange, its board of directors, its employees, or its volunteers arising out of any such loss or damage to personal property or personal injury.
+When you drop off your work, you must sign a gallery loan agreement to this effect.

 You must certify that all work offered for exhibition, for sale, and/or for display at the Exchange is original and designed and executed by you or legally represented by you.
-You understand that the exhibition committee reserves the right to accept or reject any work for public display.
+You understand that The Exchange reserves the right to accept or reject any work for public display.

 We look forward to having your work at the Exchange Gallery.